connectivecpp/utility-rack/include/utility/overview.md

 ### Overloaded

 This utility creates a class providing a set of function object overloads (`operator()`) from a parameter pack.
-There is both a class template and a function template.
+There is both a class template and a function template (the function template is not needed in C++ 20).
 This utility is specially useful when calling `std::visit`, allowing a set of lambdas to be created corresponding to the visitation set for a `std::variant`.
-The code is directly copied from [C++ Reference](https://en.cppreference.com/w/cpp/utility/variant/visit).
+The code is directly copied from [C++ Reference](https://en.cppreference.com/w/cpp/utility/variant/visit2).

 ### Forward Capture